raspberrypilearning/rpi-python-piezoelectric-buzzer/en/step_1.md

 Piezoelectric buzzers are polarised components, so it is important to place them into your circuits the correct way around.

-### Setting up a Piezoelectric buzzer
+### Setting up a piezoelectric buzzer

 Wiring a piezoelectric buzzer is very simple.
 Using a breadboard, you simply connect the positive leg of the buzzer to any **GPIO** pin on your Raspberry Pi, and the negative leg to a **Ground** pin.
-The positive leg is normally the longer of the two, and most buzzers are labelled on the surface to show which side is positive.
+The positive leg is normally the longer of the two, and most buzzers are labelled to show which side is positive.

 ![circuit](images/buzzer-circuit.png)

 ### Coding your buzzer

 A piezoelectric buzzer is a very simple output device.
-You can use the `Buzzer` class in gpiozero to turn it on and off again.
-The code below assumes that the buzzer has been wired to pin 17.
+You can use the `Buzzer` class in `gpiozero` to turn it on and off again.
+The code below assumes that the buzzer has been wired to **GPIO 17**.

 ```python
 from gpiozero import Buzzer